Stake review from an experienced and long term globally diversified investor. Learn about Stake fees, Stake Black and is Stake legit?

 What about a Stake app review?

-Stake provide both a web client and a mobile app, which is compatible for both iOS and android devices.
+Stake provide both website and app, which is compatible for both iOS and android devices.
 As far as I can tell, both have the same functionality, and I prefer using the mobile app due to convenience. check out some of the screenshots above for an idea about the feel of the app.
+The account opening process through the app is streamlined and easy.

 Is stake chess sponsored?